ncbi/vadr/documentation/alerts.md

 #      seq                     ftr   ftr          ftr  alert           alert                       seq     seq       mdl     mdl  alert
 #idx   name          model     type  name         idx  code      fail  desc                     coords  length    coords  length  detail
 #----  ------------  --------  ----  -----------  ---  --------  ----  ---------------------  --------  ------  --------  ------  ------
-2.1.1  ENTOY50A.N5L  ENTOY50A  -     -              -  ambgnt5s  no    N_AT_START                    -       -         -       -  first nucleotide of the sequence is an N [first 13 positions are Ns, first non-N is position 14]
+2.1.1  ENTOY50A.N5L  ENTOY50A  -     -              -  ambgnt5s  no    N_AT_START              1..13:+      13   2..14:+      13  first nucleotide of the sequence is an N [first 13 positions are Ns, first non-N is position 14]
 2.2.1  ENTOY50A.N5L  ENTOY50A  CDS   protein_one    1  ambgnt5c  no    N_AT_CDS_START         10..13:+       4  11..14:+       4  first nucleotide of CDS is an N [first 4 positions are Ns, first non-N is position 14]
 #
 3.2.1  ENTOY50A.N5S  ENTOY50A  CDS   protein_one    1  ambgnt5c  no    N_AT_CDS_START         10..13:+       4  11..14:+       4  first nucleotide of CDS is an N [first 4 positions are Ns, first non-N is position 14]
 #
 ```
-  **Explanation of `ambgnt5s` alert**: The sequence `ENTOY50A.N5L` begins with 13 consecutive Ns.
+  **Explanation of `ambgnt5s` alert**: The sequence `ENTOY50A.N5L` begins with 13 consecutive Ns
+  that align to model (reference) positions 2 to 14.
   Any sequence that begins with 1 or consecutive Ns will cause this alert.

   **Explanation of `ambgnt5c` alert**: Both sequences `ENTOY50A.N5L`